 When you see a project on the board, you may want to break it down into the sublines (or tasks) under the project.
 So, instead of seeing the parent on the board, you want to see the individual tasks under the parent.
 This will enable you to prioritize specific tasks under the project rather than prioritizing the entire project.
 To break down a project, hover the mouse over it and click the breakdown icon:

 Similarly, sometimes you may see the overarching task that represents all sessions of a recurring plan.
 If you wish to prioritize one or more specific sessions of this task, you should first break it down into sessions and then drag & drop the right sessions.
-Breaking down a recurring task is exactly like breaking down a parent like: click the breakdown icon.
+Breaking down a recurring task is exactly like breaking down a parent, simply click the breakdown icon.

 The opposite of breaking down is rolling up.
 To understand this, let’s first recap the inheritance feature.
 Priority is one of the properties that cascade down in the Outline hierarchy.
 So, if you have a project with priority A, all tasks under this parent will inherit the same priority A. When you break down this parent and drag an individual task on the board, you will be giving this task a direct priority.
 In other words, this task will no longer inherit the project priority.
 The process of rolling up means that you want to remove this direct priority of the task and you want this task to use its parent priority.